 If you Google ways to boost your creativity, some 9 million pages will be available to you.
 Ways to think more creatively, ways to get through that slump, ways to spark that great idea.
 I’ll admit, I’ve sought out these tips, on more than one occasion and if we’re being honest, it’s usually just another way for me to procrastinate doing the actual work.
 Sometimes, just getting started is the best and smartest way to boost your creativity.
 However, I know as well as anyone, that taking that first step is easier said than done with some projects and we all could use that extra, sparkly push forward before we can dive in.

-Over the years, I’ve learned a couple tips that work for me when I need a little boost.
+Over the years, I’ve learned a couple of tips that work for me when I need a little boost.
 Of course, everyone’s creativity is different because everyone’s lifestyle is different and everyone’s work is different.
 It’s important to try out different methods to find what works best for you personally.
 Below is a list of ideas that may (or may not) inspire and motivate you.

 Watch a TED Talk